NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Chouchin-Obake.md

 abilities_mid:
   - name: ""
   - name: "Lifewick Candle"
     desc: " (aura,divine,void) 15 feet.
-A ghostly blue flame within the chouchin-obake draws upon the life-force of the living to sustain themself.\nAt the start of the chouchin-obake's turn, each creature in the aura takes 2d6 void damage (DC 26 Fortitude check save).
+A ghostly blue flame within the chouchin-obake draws upon the life-force of the living to sustain themself.\n\nAt the start of the chouchin-obake's turn, each creature in the aura takes 2d6 void damage (DC 26 Fortitude check save).
 The chouchin-obake regains an amount of Hit Points equal to the amount of damage taken by the single creature that took the most damage."

   - name: "Shadowbind"
-    desc: "`pf2:r`  **Trigger** A creature attempts to leave the chouchin-obake's Lifewick Candle aura during a move action\n**Effect** The chouchin-obake attempts to bind the creature using their own shadow.
+    desc: "`pf2:r`  **Trigger** A creature attempts to leave the chouchin-obake's Lifewick Candle aura during a move action\n* * *\n\n**Effect** The chouchin-obake attempts to bind the creature using their own shadow.
 The triggering creature must succeed at a DC 26 Reflex check save or become [[Conditions/Immobilized|Immobilized]] until its next turn."

 attacks:
   - name: ""